Choosing your ITRS Analytics deployment

 Non-HA single or multi-node (Embedded Cluster) Copied

-Similar to the BYOC non-HA configuration, but deployed on-premises using Embedded Cluster.
+Similar to the Bring Your Own Cluster non-HA configuration, but deployed on-premises using Embedded Cluster.
 This option has additional limitations around data protection.

 Common use cases: